molginc/irb1100-hardware-interface/README.md

    ```sh
    rosrun abb_libegm_samples a1_joint_trajectory_node
    ```
-   Note that the functionallity of the launch files are not tested yet!
+   Note that the functionallity of the code samples are only tested on RobotStudio.
 See the <a href="#roadmap">Roadmap</a> below.

 See the [docker run](https://docs.docker.com/engine/reference/run/) refernce for more options.